salvdevlops/Windows-Server-Static-IP-and-DNS-Setup/README.md

 This lab continues from the previous project, where we set up a Windows Server domain controller.
 Here, we configure a static IP and DNS on the server, then prepare to join a Windows 11 client to the domain.

 ## Prerequisites

-- Windows Server 2022 domain controller already configured (see previous lab)
+- Windows Server 2025 domain controller already configured (see previous lab https://github.com/salvdevlops/Windows-Server-and-AD-DS-Setup-lab)
-- A Windows 11 client VM on the same virtual network
-- Administrator access to both machines

 ## Step 1: Find the Server's Current IP Address